rafaelborja/SmartthingsAugustPro/README.md

 ### Known issues
 - Responsiveness to update child device using new app
 - Delays to execute commands using new app (1 to 3 seconds)
-- Any update to the device handler makes the door sense unresponsive during the development phase.
+- Any update to the device handler makes the DoorSense™ unresponsive during the development phase.
 The reason for it is unknown.
 When updating the device handler, delete it and create a new one to avoid this issue.

 ### How to install it?
 Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartThingsAugustPro.